Statement from the Heart: Voice. Treaty. Truth.

 NETWORKS (and many denominational networks)

-Common Grace will continue to provide training, resources and opportunities to listen, pray, give and join in action by:
+Common Grace has provided training, resources and opportunities to listen, pray, give and join in action by:

 (Youtube presentation introducing Common Grace campaign here)